Zephyrhills, Florida

 Zephyrhills is a city in Pasco County, Florida, United States.
 The population was counted at 17,194 in the 2020 census.
-It is a suburb of the Tampa Bay Metropolitan Statistical Area.
-Zephyrhills is also known as the headquarters of the Zephyrhills bottled water company and is a member of Tree City USA.
+The city is the headquarters of the Zephyrhills bottled water company.
+The current mayor is Melonie Monson.

 History

 Zephyrhills began as the town of Abbott on April 18, 1888, and consisted of 280.74 acres.
+It was briefly renamed Hegman from 1890 to 1892 until its name was reverted back to Abbott.
 A voting district was established in 1893 followed by a post office in 1896.
 In 1909, Captain Howard B. Jeffries, a Civil War Union veteran from Pennsylvania, purchased 35,000 acres and created the Zephyrhills Colony Company with a plan to create a community for Civil War veterans.
 In 1910 the town voted to change its name to Zephyrhills; it was incorporated in 1914.

-In 1941, one resident reported that Zephyrhills had a sundown town policy forbidding African Americans from living within the city limits.
+In 1941, one resident reported that Zephyrhills had a sundown town policy forbidding Black people from living within the city limits.

 The city created a historic district in 1999; in 2001 the Zephyrhills Historic District was nominated for and listed on the National Register of Historic Places.
 A Founders Day celebration is held annually in March.